okworhn/okworhn/README.md

 - 👋 Hi, I’m @okworhn
 - 👀 I’m interested in ...
-Software Engineering
+Software Engineering / DevOps
 - 🌱 I’m currently learning ...
 Software Engineering with ALX
 - 💞️ I’m looking to collaborate on ...
-Learning Python
+Learning Python / C#
 - 📫 How to reach me ...+234 817 9866 078

 <!---